gvwilson/thirdbit/src/2024/11/10/what-worked-last-time.md

 Back in 2017,
-in the wake of Trump's first inauguration and the Muslim travel ban, I tried to get a bunch of people to write a chapter each for [a book][sdgc] that would explain basic ideas in politics, economics, and justice to programmers.
+in the wake of Trump's first inauguration and the Muslim travel ban, I tried to get a bunch of people to write a chapter each for a book that would explain basic ideas in politics, economics, and justice to programmers.
 The model had succeeded before:
 [*Beautiful Code*][bc],
 [*Making Software*][ms],